By Jim Miller

 • Check veterans benefits: If you’re a veteran and qualify for VA health care benefits, you may be able to get some or all of your routine vision care through VA.
 Go to Vets.gov, and search for “vision care” to learn more.

 • Shop around: Many retailers provide discounts — between 10 and 30 percent — on eye exams and eyeglasses if you belong to a membership group like AARP or AAA.

 You can also save by shopping at discount retailers like Costco Optical, which is recommended by Consumer Reports as the best discount store for good eyewear and low prices — it requires a $60 membership fee.
 Walmart Vision Centers also offer low prices with no membership.

-Or consider buying your glasses online.
+Or consider buying cheap glasses online.
 Online retailers like WarbyParker.com, ZenniOptical.com, and EyeBuyDirect.com all get top marks from the Better Business Bureau and offer huge savings.
 To purchase glasses online you’ll need a prescription.

 • Look for assistance: There are also health centers and local clinics that provide free or discounted vision exams and eyeglasses to those in need.
 To find them put a call into your local Lions Club (see Directory.LionsClubs.org) for referrals.

 Send your senior questions to: Savvy Senior, P.O.
 Box 5443, Norman, OK 73070, or visit SavvySenior.org.
 Jim Miller is a contributor to the NBC Today show and author of “The Savvy Senior” book.